Dig In! 12 Easy Gardening Projects Using Kitchen Scraps by Kari Cornell

 - Follow the directions to grow lettuce.
 When it’s ready to harvest, ask parents to donate ingredients for the “Autumn Salad” recipe.
 Work together to make the salad and set a long table for lunch.
 Add other special treats to make it a memorable meal.

 - Enrich the experience further by asking learners to design a garden for their school.
-Ask the following questions:
+Ask learners what questions they have about designing a garden.
+Some may include:

 - “What should we think about when designing and building a garden?”